Department of Labor Finalizes New Rules, Improving Long Term Disability Claim Appeal Procedures

 Right to Respond to New Information

 Another issue the new DOL rules address involves the use of new information by the insurance company when denying a claim.
 After reviewing the applicant’s appeal, long term disability insurance companies will sometimes deny the claim based on a vocational or medical opinion the applicant has never seen.
 In certain circumstances, the applicant have been unable to respond to this new information before the final denial was issued.
 This was devastating because once the administrative record was closed, the applicant could not provide any rebuttal evidence, creating yet another burden to overcome in court.
 Insured individuals now have the right to respond to any new information used in a long term disability insurance denial before the appeal decided by the court.
+Read more on how to appeal a long term disability denial.

 The new DOL rules address some very basic inequities for individuals whose long term disability benefits have been denied.
 While the law still favors long term disability insurance carriers, we believe these new rules will help prevent some wrongful denials of benefits.
 If you have a long term disability claim and would like to speak with an experienced disability attorney, contact us for a free consultation today.